Use Relevance Search for faster, comprehensive search results

 Highlights matches in the result list.

-- Relevance Search isn't available for Dynamics 365 (on-premises) organizations.
+- Relevance Search isn't available for Dynamics 365 for Customer Engagement (on-premises) organizations.

 - Relevance search is text-based, and can search only on fields of type Single Line of Text, Multiple Lines of Text, Option Sets, or Lookups.
 It doesn't support searching in fields of Numeric or Date data type.